Sajjad-667/Sickle-Cell-Mutation-Detector/README.md

 The sickle cell disease is caused by a **point mutation** in the β-globin gene of hemoglobin.
 This tool demonstrates a basic form of genetic sequence analysis using Python and BioPython.

 ---

-## 🧑‍🔬 Author

-Developed by [Your Name] – for educational and bioinformatics practice.

----